-The attorneys at GTILG founded the firm based on their shared dedication and commitment to stopping deportations through innovative, collaborative, and cutting edge legal strategies.
+The attorneys at GTILG founded the firm based on their shared commitment to stopping deportations and protecting their communities through innovative and collaborative legal strategies.
 They have experience litigating deportation cases at various immigration courts across the country, before the Board of Immigration Appeals, and before the United States Circuit Courts of Appeals.
-Whether you have been summoned to Immigration Court for the first time or are seeking to prevent the enforcement of an old order of deportation or removal, your team at GTILG can help you fully understand your options and decide on a strategy that’s right for you.
+Whether you have your first Immigration Court hearing coming up or have been fighting your case for years, your team at GTILG can help you fully understand your options and decide on a strategy that’s right for you.

 Some common options include:

 - Asylum, withholding of removal, or relief under the Convention Against Torture for those who fear persecution and harm in their home country

 - Cancellation of Removal for Non-Permanent Residents for certain individuals who have U.S. citizen or lawful permanent resident relatives and have been in the United States for 10 years or more

 - Cancellation of Removal for Permanent Residents for certain green card holders depending on their length of time in the United States and personal circumstances

 - Adjustment of Status for relatives of U.S. citizens and green card holders

 - Waivers for fraud, criminal issues, and unlawful presence in the United States

 - Special Immigrant Juvenile Status (“visa juvenil”) for minors who have been abused, neglected, or abandoned by one or both parents